ms/buildtogether.tech/src/security.md

 this is to pay attention to what's happening and respond accordingly.
-However, being on guard all the time is exhausting; <span i="Snowden, Edward">Edward Snowden</span> and the journalists who worked with him took extraordinary measures to safeguard themselves against <span g="state_level_actor">state-level actors</span> [% b Snowden2019 %], but most of us aren't involved in issues of national security and don't need to take those kinds of precautions.
+However, being on guard all the time is exhausting; <span i="Snowden, Edward">Edward Snowden</span> and the journalists who worked with him took extraordinary measures to safeguard themselves against [% g state_level_actor %]state-level actors[% /g %] [% b Snowden2019 %], but most of us aren't involved in issues of national security and don't need to take those kinds of precautions.
 Instead, we typically face one of three kinds of threat: